puppetlabs/puppet-docs/source/pe/2.5/orchestration_usage.markdown

 ### Find

-The find action of the rpcutil plugin is wrapped to be available at a higher level as the mco find command.
+The `find` action of the rpcutil plugin is wrapped to be available at a higher level than the `mco find` command.
 This command returns a list of all the nodes in the network:

     peadmin@puppetmaster:~$ mco find